 Complaints of poor building maintenance

 Greystar was founded in 1993 to deliver high-quality real estate services to residents, property owners, and investors of residential properties.
-The company serves over 660,000 units around the world and was ranked first among the Top 50 U.S. Apartment Managers by the 2020 National Multifamily Housing Council.
+The company serves over 660,000 units in 200 markets around the world.

 Greystar prides itself in delivering exceptional customer service, employing a Beyond Expectations customer service strategy that teaches team members to think like an owner and take pride in resident satisfaction.
 Greystar also develops and invests in many of the properties it manages, giving it a more personal connection to its owners and residents.

 Greystar manages a wide range of residential properties, including high-rise, student living, mixed-use, affordable housing, and senior living properties.
-The company’s residential property management services include property operations, business management and administration, financial services, construction management, procurement, IT, marketing and communications, and training and education.
+Its residential property management services include property operations, business management and administration, financial services, construction management, procurement, IT, marketing and communications, and training and education.

-Finally, Greystar employs a holistic business model called The Greystar Advantage, which combines standardized best practices, policies, and procedures with scalable property management services including talent acquisition, property transitions, and performance analytics and technology services such as leasing automation, online resident services, revenue management, and more.
+They also employ a holistic business model called The Greystar Advantage, which combines standardized best practices, policies, and procedures with scalable property management services.
+This includes talent acquisition, property transitions, and performance analytics and technology services.

 Best for On-Site Management : Franklin Street